environmental-bioinformatics-master/popgen_HW6_2023/README.md

 Typically, you would run this part of the process multiple times with different stack quality and distance parameters to figure out a good set of parameters for your data set.
 For this homework, we won't ask you to optimize parameters, but be aware that this is a best practice with experimental data.
 These parameters and how they affect SNP identification are explained in detail in the protocol paper and on the Stacks website here:\
 `http://catchenlab.life.illinois.edu/stacks/param_tut.php`

+While you could potentially run Stacks in a reference-aware way using the stickleback genome, for this homework assume there is no genome and run the _de novo_ protocol.

 Use the following parameters to form stacks and identify SNPs:\
 Minimum coverage to create a stack: 3\
 Number of mismatches allowed between stacks (within individuals): 2\